Search

 Chat

 Lordy, it’s hot.
-Sometimes when it’s like this, you just want to take a dip to cool off.
+There are loads of new things to see and do in Manchester this summer, plus a variety of beer gardens and places to eat outside to choose from.
+But, sometimes, when it’s like this, you just want to take a dip to cool off.

-There are plenty of swimming baths in Manchester but, between it being the first week of school summer holidays and the fact that we’re currently experiencing an intoxicating heatwave, they’re likely going to be rammed.
+There are plenty of swimming baths in Manchester but, between it being the first week of school summer holidays, there might well be a heatwave on the way and the fact that nobody in the North West of England knows what else to do when it’s hot, they’re likely going to be rammed.

 Wild swimming, on the other hand, has numerous charms: offering the chance to be at one with nature, plenty of beautiful scenery to drink in (not literally), and fewer fellow swimmers to share the water with.

-Thanks to the decent weather, we’ve been handed a rare chance to cool off outdoors—time to make the most of it.
+Thanks to the decent weather, we’ve been handed a rare chance to cool off with a swim outdoors – time to make the most of it.

 Please note that swimming in open water carries risks.
 Greater Manchester Fire and Rescue Service advise people not to swim in open water where there is no lifeguard.
 Check out their safety guidelines.